Fechner et al. 2019 — Cocoa-origin effects on Al and Cd dietary exposure (German market)

 Implications

-• Certification: Demonstrates that even P95-concentration × P95-consumption scenarios keep Al and Cd from cocoa below 15% of respective TWIs for German adults — meaning cocoa is a moderate but not dominant contributor.
-Origin-related refinement is possible but modest in impact for population-level exposure.
+- Certification: Demonstrates that even P95-concentration × P95-consumption scenarios keep Al and Cd from cocoa below 15% of respective TWIs for German adults in this exposure model.
+Origin-related refinement is possible but modest in impact for population-level exposure; use as context rather than threshold-setting support.

-• Courses: Excellent illustration of how origin information could theoretically refine dietary exposure assessment but in practice rarely changes headline conclusions for aggregate populations.
-The geographic variance sub-field in the ingredient page should note the high-vs-low concentration origin grouping approach used here.
+- Courses: Excellent illustration of how origin information could theoretically refine dietary exposure assessment but in practice rarely changes headline conclusions for aggregate populations.
+The high-vs-low concentration origin grouping approach is useful as a teaching example.